MateuszPestka/Project-1/readme.md

 - **Contact Us Page**

   - The contact us page is designed to be simple and easy to use like the rest of the website.
 The user has to fill out a form that requires basic information for them to be    contacted.
   - The inclusion of a preferred way of contact is to promote easy access for people generally anxious of phone calls.
-This will allow the user to have a positive experience   with Vegan Drop Meals and a none stressful way to contact the dieticians.
+This will allow the user to have a positive experience   with Vegan Drop Meals and a non stressful way to contact the dieticians.
   - The phone number has a set limit of characters to prevent any false numbers being input to the field.

 ![Contact us form](assets/images/contactus-form.PNG)